HaeffnerLab/haeffnerlab.github.io/visitors/index.md

 When exiting the station turn east up the hill.
 Soon you will reach the campus.
-Head uphill towards the Campanile (Sather Tower), marked with a "C", and enter the physics building right next to it (either Birge or LeConte Hall).
-Hartmut's office ("O") is on the 3rd floor in Old LeConte Hall 301H, the labs ("L") are on the ground floor in LeConte Hall 144.
+Head uphill towards the Campanile (Sather Tower), marked with a "C", and enter the physics building right next to it (either Birge or Physics North).
+Hartmut's office ("O") is on the 3rd floor in Physics South 301H, the labs ("L") are on the ground floor in Physics North 144.
 For the faculty clubs head south over the small foot bridge and then uphill, i.e. east, again.

 Parking on campus is very limited and on-street parking around campus is usually limited to 2 hours.